CNG/dotfiles/docs/kernel_modules.md

 * `modinfo NAME`
 * `modprobe -c`: detailed configuration of all modules
 * `modinfo -p i915`: list of all options along with short descriptions and default values
-* `systool -m i915 -av`: check which options are currently enabled
+* `sudo systool -m i915 -av`: check which options are currently enabled